InMusic Brands: Further growth

 In April 2014, inMusic acquired Denon DJ, Denon Professional and Marantz Professional from D&M Holdings, who retained the non-professional consumer divisions of those brands.

 In August 2015, the company launched a new brand of lighting products, MARQ.

 In July 2016, inMusic acquired Rane Corporation.

 In 2017, leveraging the legacy of the Akai pedal of the same name, inMusic launched a new line of guitar effects processing products branded HeadRush.

 In May 2018, the inMusic company Denon DJ acquired SoundSwitch.

 In April 2020, inMusic acquired ROLI's subsidiary FXpansion's drum software instrument BFD.
 In May of the same year, inMusic acquired Stanton from Gibson Brands.

+In June 2023, inMusic acquired Moog.